 Staying on top of retainage is part of maintaining a financially healthy construction business.

-Trade contractors use Siteline to perfectly track all retainage so they never forget to bill for it.
+Trade contractors use Siteline to accurately track all retainage, ensuring they never forget to bill for it.
 Plus, with Siteline, you can store all of your documents required for close out, generate and submit accurate and on-time pay apps, and submit the correct lien waivers for the stage of project and phase of billing.